• Skip to primary navigation

 Other grocery store options

 Classic apples like Red Delicious and Granny Smith are available at stores, but have drawbacks.
-Newer, branded apples like Rave, Envy, and Juici are also showing up at stores, but aren't great for pies.
+Newer, branded apples like Rave, Envy, and Juici are also showing up at stores, but aren't great for apple pies.
 See my notes below: apple varieties to avoid.

-Big flavor, saucy texture
+Apples with big flavor, saucy texture

 There are a handful of apples that add so much flavor to apple pies, they deserve attention despite their tendency to fall apart when baked.
 While each of these apples can turn to sauce when baked, they are not grainy or mealy.